dguitarbite/mkcloudruns/README.md

   mkcloudrun file in this folder.
 Usually the formual is good to guess the required IP addresses.
 * Crowbar admin IP is at xxx.10.
-* Ex: For `*.mkcloud5` the ip for admin node is 192.168.60.10
+* Ex: For `cloud number 5` the ip for admin node is 192.168.60.10

 ##RoadMap

-* Add manual hostname entires to /etc/hosts for different cloud deployments.
+* Add basic CLI to `install_suse_cloud`.
-* Add cleanup functionality.
+* Modify the scripts based on others feedback and requirements.
+* Fix automation repository the right way so we do not need these scripts in the first place.